 Colgate provides layers of support for students and a variety of people to help them achieve their goals.
-Two of their primary contacts are their academic adviser (a faculty member) and their administrative dean (a staff member).
+Two of their primary contacts will be their faculty adviser and their administrative dean, and students are strongly encouraged to see them as a first point of contact, utilizing their expertise and experience.
+Incoming students are notified of their advisers when they receive their course schedule and Residential Commons assignment in August.